Skip to main content

 Wrapped Token

-A tokenized representation of a cryptocurrency from one blockchain that can be used on another blockchain, maintaining a 1:1 peg with the original asset through locked reserves.
+A tokenized version of a cryptocurrency from one blockchain that you can use on another blockchain, backed 1:1 by the original asset held in reserve.

-The wrapping process typically works like this: you send BTC to a custodian, they lock it and mint an equivalent amount of WBTC on Ethereum.
-To unwrap, you burn the WBTC and receive your BTC back.
-The 1:1 peg is maintained by the reserve backing — every WBTC in circulation has a corresponding BTC in custody.
+Here's how it works with Wrapped Bitcoin (WBTC): you send BTC to a custodian, they lock it up and mint an equal amount of WBTC on Ethereum.
+Want your BTC back?
+Burn the WBTC and the custodian releases your Bitcoin.
+The 1:1 peg holds because every WBTC in circulation has a real BTC backing it in custody.

-Trust models vary significantly.
-WBTC uses a centralized custodian (BitGo), requiring trust in a single entity.
+The key question with any wrapped token is: how much do you trust the wrapping mechanism?
+WBTC uses a centralized custodian (BitGo), so you're trusting one company.
 RenBTC used a decentralized network of nodes.
-Trustless wrapped assets (like liquid staking tokens) use smart contracts to eliminate custodial risk.
-The more decentralized the wrapping mechanism, the lower the counterparty risk but often the higher the technical complexity.
+Trustless wrapped assets (like liquid staking tokens) rely on smart contracts to cut out custodial risk entirely.
+More decentralization generally means lower counterparty risk but higher technical complexity.

-For portfolio tracking, wrapped tokens are equivalent in value to their underlying asset but exist as separate tokens on different blockchains.
-Tracking both the wrapped version and the original requires multi-chain support and understanding that WBTC on Ethereum and BTC on Bitcoin represent the same underlying value.
+For portfolio tracking, wrapped tokens are worth the same as their underlying asset but exist as separate tokens on different chains.
+Tracking both the wrapped version and the original requires multi-chain support—and the understanding that WBTC on Ethereum and BTC on Bitcoin represent the same underlying value, just in different places.

 Frequently Asked Questions